Divorce Lawyers in Jasper

 To get a cheap uncontested divorce in Jasper, you and your spouse must be in agreement about all of your marital issues.
 Our Jasper divorce attorneys are currently charging $290 for attorney fees in uncontested divorces without minor children of the marriage and $390 in uncontested divorces with minor children.
 This quote is for the attorney fees only.
 There is an additional filing fee that each county charges for filing a divorce.
 This filing fee varies depending on the county you are filing in, with Walker County’s being about $228 (which includes a small convenience fee for electronic filings).

 When you retain us to handle your uncontested divorce, we will send you a questionnaire for you to fill out and return to us with the payment for the attorney fees.
-Our Jasper divorce attorney will prepare your uncontested divorce documents and ensure that they comply with the county’s local requirements.
+Our Jasper divorce lawyers will prepare your uncontested divorce documents and ensure that they comply with the county’s local requirements.
 You will have unlimited phone and email access with the attorney, who can answer any questions you may have about the divorce prices and provide counsel concerning your marital dissolution.
 After you have received the uncontested divorce documents and are satisfied with their contents, then you, and your spouse, must sign and properly execute the documents and return them to our office with the filing fee.

 Once we receive the paperwork signed by both parties, then one of our lawyers will file your uncontested divorce.
 After about thirty (30) days, the judge assigned to your case will pull your case, and sign your divorce decree.
 There is a thirty (30) day waiting period for divorces in Alabama, so your divorce will not be able to be final until at least thirty (30) days from the filing date.
 The attorney fees and the court’s filing fee should be all of the costs in most uncontested divorces (unless you would like to have an in person consultation in one of our offices or if you have other documentation that you wish us to prepare for you such as a quit claim deed).
 If you would like to meet in our office or you require additional documentation, then please call us for more information on these additional costs.